contributte/doctrine-orm/.docs/README.md

         #driver: pdo_pgsql
 ```

-Secondly, enable Doctrine ORM extension.
+Secondly, enable the Doctrine ORM extension.
 It's provided by this package.

 ```yaml
 extensions:
     orm: Nettrine\ORM\DI\OrmExtension
 ```

-Pick any metadata provider, for example widely used are **annotations**.
+Pick any metadata provider, for example **annotations** (they are widely used).

 ```yaml
 extensions: